 - These are known as the Temporalis (temporal), Masseter, Internal & External Pterygoid, and the Digastric muscles.

-- The masseter muscle also helps in the opening and closing of the jaw and can apply a force of around 200 pounds.
+- The masseter muscle also helps open and close the jaw and can apply a force of around 200 pounds.

 9. Tendons help connecting muscles